jasmcole/Interpret/README.md

 - `hsmooth1`/`hsmooth2` - smoothing parameters for the Hilbert transform
 - `asmooth` - smoothing parameter for the inverse Abel transform
 - `ymid` - the pixel coordinate of the symmetry axis of the interferogram
-- `nfringes` - the number of fringes in the image, used in the wavelet transforms
+- `nfringes` - (deprecated) the number of fringes in the image, used in the wavelet transforms
-- `CWT_fringelo`/`CWT_fringehi` - the range over which to fit fringe in the CWT methods.
-Set to 0.5/2 means scan over the range of 50% to 200% of the mean fringe wavelength.
+- `CWT_lambdalo`/`CWT_lambdahi` - the range over which to fit fringes in the CWT methods.
+Lambda refers to the wavelength of fringes in the image in pixels.
 - `CWT_ntheta` - the number of fringe angles to try in the CWT2D methods
 - `CWT_nlambda` - the number of fringe wavelengths to try in the CWT methods
+- `CWT_maskthresh` - the fit quality threshold at which to define the edge of the phase mask.
+See the CWT sections below.
 - `Moire_p_um` - the grating pitch if doing Moire deflectometry
 - `Moire_d_mm` - the grating separation if doing Moire deflectometry